Zapper-fi/protocol/docs/litepaper.md

 ---

 ### Stakeholders
-#### Interpreters
+#### Curators
 These are the onchain explorers and cartographers.
 They scout the chain for unindexed information and build indexing templates.

-Initially, a portion of interpreters will be "Reviewers," a proto-DAO that will be incentivized to ensure quality and that interpreters are validated.
+Initially, a portion of curators will be "Reviewers," a proto-DAO that will be incentivized to ensure quality and that interpreters are validated.

 ### Indexing: Zapper
 Zapper will be indexing and distributing data originating from indexing templates.

 ### Consumers
-They pay for readable data and use it to power their own applications.
+They pay for readable data and use it to power their applications.
 Data is payable with $ZAP.

 ### Advantages
 #### Data Quality